Suit: Misdiagnosis at Aspen Valley Hospital led to leg amputation for Basalt man

 That lawsuit, filed by Pennsylvania resident Bruce Panczner in April 2017, alleges AVH surgeon Dr. Lesley Fraser failed to properly treat him for frostbite after he and two men spent a night in the backcountry when their snowmobile rentals got stuck in the deep snow en route to the Goodwin-Greene Hut.

-The incident, which occurred in February 2016, resulted in the amputation of Panczner at CU Hospital in Aurora, alleges the suit, which was filed in the U.S. District Court of Denver.
+The incident, which occurred in February 2016, resulted in the amputation of Panczner’s fingers at CU Hospital in Aurora, alleges the suit, which was filed in the U.S. District Court of Denver.
 AVH is not a defendant in the suit.

 Fraser’s attorneys have argued that because of the severity of Panczner’s frostbite, “it was unlikely that any care would have salvaged all his tissue,” according to U.S. Magistrate Judge Gordon P. Gallagher’s summary of the defense in a May 14-dated pretrial order.